-This course presents developmentally appropriate practices in group care for school-age children.
-Topics include principles of development, environmental planning, and positive guidance techniques.
-Upon completion, students should be able to discuss developmental principles for children five to twelve years of age and plan and implement age-appropriate activities.
+This course includes developmentally appropriate practices in group settings for school-age children.
+Emphasis is placed on principles of development, environmental planning, and positive guidance techniques.
+Upon completion, students should be able to discuss developmental principles for all children ages five to twelve and plan and implement developmentally-appropriate activities.
+Prerequisites: Take one set Set 1: ENG 090 and RED 090 Set 2: ENG 095.